This post is also available in: Dutch

 Hippy market Sant Joan

-I thought I discovered something unknown in Ibiza: a hippie market in Sant Joan.
-But this market is anything but undiscovered.
+I thought I had discovered something unknown in Ibiza: a hippie market in Sant Joan.
+However, this market is far from undiscovered.
 The parking spaces are overcrowded, but the market is still nice and spacious in May.
-This Sunday market is a lot smaller than, for example, Las Dalias and, more importantly, much more atmospheric.
+This Sunday market is significantly smaller than, for example, Las Dalias, and, more importantly, it is much more atmospheric.

 When is which hippy market happening in Ibiza?
 Here’s the full schedule per day of the Ibiza hippy markets: